Planning to add to your collection of well-used amps? Excitedly comparing amps to buy your very first Vox or Fender?

 If you dig what the Beatles, the Rolling Stones, and Brian May sound like, you’ll like the Vox AC15.

 With its simple controls, you’ll be getting those gorgeous big lows and bright highs effortlessly.

-Clean yet warm enough, this amp is sturdy enough to go on the road with you.
+Clean yet warm enough, this small valve amp is sturdy enough to go on the road with you.

 - Clean sound

 Watch for the high end.
 If it gets too loud, you won’t sound so hot.
 If you’re using this to croon your heart out at home, you’ll get glares from your neighbors and your pets may not be able to hear you clearly again.

 This is ideal for fans of Carl Perkins, Vince Gill, and Marty Stewart.

 You’ll crank out the gorgeous dark and heavy tones this amp’s famous for and you’ll keep up with the drummers easily.

 Each of its two different sounding sections lets you use the reverb and tremolo.
 With its old-timey feel, you’ll feel like you’re in Clapton heaven.

 - Good with delay and ambient reverb